ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 <!-- Implicit Timekeeping using Nonces -->

-A second approach places the onus of timekeeping solely on the appraising entity, e.g., the Verifier (for Evidence), or the Relying Party (for Attestation Results), and might be suitable, for example, in case the Attester does not have a reliable clock or time synchronisation is otherwise impaired.
+A second approach places the onus of timekeeping solely on the appraising entity, i.e., the Verifier (for Evidence), or the Relying Party (for Attestation Results), and might be suitable, for example, in case the Attester does not have a reliable clock or time synchronisation is otherwise impaired.
 In this approach, a non-predictable nonce is sent by the appraising entity, and the